Princeton45/ec2-health-check/README.md

-# EC2 Health Check Monitor
+#  Health Check: EC2 Status Checks

 ## Overview
 I created a monitoring script with Python that checks the status of EC2 instances using Python and AWS Boto3.
 The infrastructure is managed through Terraform, ensuring consistent and reproducible deployments.